 Our members have also raised funds for Amani through entries in the Great Birmingham Run and, best of all, by signing up as regular supporters.

-Cathie is now a trustee of Friends of Amani UK, one of a network of charities around the world which supports Amani.
+For many years Cathie has been a trustee of Friends of Amani UK, one of a network of charities around the world which supports Amani.
+In 2019 Cathy and Steve also became trustees.

 When I first visited Amani in 2002, it was housed in a 3 bedroomed bungalow.
 I was helping some students decorate a bedroom which was shared by 42 boys.
 The boys did a lot of the painting themselves, having great fun using their bare hands.
 It was hard to believe that they had been rescued from the streets or from lives of abuse.